-If the input S now decreases again, it will induce a bifurcation, leading back to the bi-stable regime; however, the system will remain at the stable fixed point (c) (hysteresis).
+a second bifurcation occurs, where the unstable fixed point (b) collides with the stable fixed point (a) in the phase plot.
+Now the system state at the former fixed point (a) has lost its stability and the system will converge to the remaining stable fixed point (c) ("High-stable," lower plot).
+This second bifurcation, where the bi-stable state looses stability and switches to the high-stable state is termed detection instability.
+If the input S now decreases again, it will induce a bifurcation, leading back to the bi-stable regime, however the system will remain at the stable fixed point (c) (hysteresis).
 Only if the input decreases enough to induce the second bifurcation, where the stable fixed point (c) collides with the unstable fixed point (b), the system will return to the stable fixed point (a) ("Low-stable").

-141 In the one-dimensional system in the right column of Fig. 2, the output activation q(x) over the feature space x is plotted in red while the input S(x) is plotted as a dashed blue line.
-In the "Low-stable" case, 142 when the sum h + S(x) does not reach activation threshold anywhere in the dimension x, the output of the 143 DNF is zero (top plot A1).
-If the input intensity increases, the system enters a "Bi-stable" regime (middle 144 plot A2), with a weak positive output.
-When input strength further increases, the detection instability leads 145 to a visible change of the DNF output, which has now a localised "peak" that might even surpass the 146 input strength (lower plot, C1).
-If the input intensity is decreased now, the system will enter the bi-stable 147 regime again (middle plot, C2), however, without a qualitative change in the system output.
-The system 148 output drops back to the resting level activity in (A1) only if input is further decreased, which is termed 149 the "reverse detection instability".
-For high values of lateral excitation, a negative (inhibitory) input is 150 required for the system to return to an inactive state.
-This parametrization is termed "self-stabilizing", i.e. 151 152 maintaining the output in the absence of input S(x, t) = 0.
+In the one-dimensional system in the right column of Figure 2, the output activation g(x) over the feature space x is plotted in red while the input S(x) is plotted as a dashed blue line.
+In the "Low-stable" case, when the sum h + S(x) does not reach activation threshold anywhere in the dimension x, the output of the DNF is zero (top plot A1).
+If the input intensity increases, the system enters a "Bi-stable" regime (middle plot A2), with a weak positive output.
+When input strength further increases, the detection instability leads to a visible change of the DNF output, which has now a localized "peak" that might even surpass the input strength (lower plot, C1).
+If the input intensity is decreased now, the system will enter the bi-stable regime again (middle plot, C2), however, without a qualitative change in the system output.
+The system output drops back to the resting level activity in (A1) only if input is further decreased, which is termed the "reverse detection instability."
+For high values of lateral excitation, a negative (inhibitory) input is required for the system to return to an inactive state.
+This parametrization is termed "self-stabilizing," i.e., maintaining the output in the absence of input S(x, t) = 0.

-To conclude, the recurrent interactions shaped by the kernel ω stabilize the system in its state (either 154 "low" or "high") when the input fluctuates around the bistable setting, by shaping the non-linearity in the 155 phase-characteristics of the system's dynamics.
+Thus, the recurrent interactions by the kernel $\omega$ stabilize the system in its state (either "low" or "high") when the input fluctuates around the bistable setting by shaping the non-linearity in the phase-characteristics of the system.

-156 2.2 Intrinsic Plasticity
+2.2.
+Intrinsic Plasticity

-Neurons in biological organisms have a large spectrum of plasticity mechanisms, implementing a 157 broad range of functions.
-One functional class of neuronal plasticity mechanisms is termed "homeostatic 158 plasticity", which optimizes the information processing within a neuron by keeping the firing rate of the 159 neuron in a reasonable regime Turrigiano (2008); Pozo and Goda (2010); Turrigiano (2012).
-Non-synaptic, 160 i.e. intrinsic forms of homeostatic plasticity are termed "intrinsic homeostatic plasticity" (IP), which 161 162 adapt the intrinsic excitability of a neuron (Frick and Johnston, 2005; Schulz, 2006).
-Additionally to the adaptation in the neuron soma, this plasticity of excitability has also been discovered in compartmentalised 163 dendritic structures of neurons (Frick and Johnston, 2005; Losonczy et al., 2008; Makara et al., 2009).
-The 164 165 plasticity of excitability of dendritic structures greatly increases the complexity and non-linearity of neural information processing and storage (Remy et al., 2010; Branco and Häusser, 2010; Spruston et al., 2016).
-166
+Neurons in biological organisms have a large spectrum of plasticity mechanisms, implementing a broad range of functions.
+One functional class of neuronal plasticity mechanisms is termed "homeostatic plasticity," which optimizes the information processing within a neuron by keeping the firing rate of the neuron in a reasonable regime (Turrigiano, 2008, 2012; Pozo and Goda, 2010).

+Non-synaptic, i.e., intrinsic forms of homeostatic plasticity are termed "intrinsic homeostatic plasticity" (IP), which adapt the intrinsic excitability of a neuron (Frick and Johnston, 2005; Schulz, 2006).
+Additionally to the adaptation in the neuron soma, this plasticity of excitability has also been discovered in compartmentalized dendritic structures of neurons (Frick and Johnston, 2005; Losonczy et al., 2008; Makara et al., 2009).
+The plasticity of excitability of dendritic structures greatly increases the complexity and non-linearity of neural information processing and storage (Branco and Häusser, 2010; Remy et al., 2010; Spruston et al., 2016).